School Children Dealing Xanax As Child Addiction Figures Soar

 Mixing alcohol or any other drugs with Xanax (real or fake) carries sizeable risks.
 It can lead to drug poisoning, respiratory depression, overdose, coma and ultimately death.

 Latest NHS figures suggest that as many as 1 in 8 children now suffer from a mental health disorder, anxiety being cited as very common.
 The main danger of prescribing benzodiazepines to children is that their brains are not fully developed and are extremely vulnerable to change through chemicals.
 This can lead to uncharacteristic behaviour, increased risk taking, unhealthy coping mechanisms and addiction.

-It has been identified that children who are exposed to addictive mind and mood altering drugs under the age of 18 are particularly susceptible to developing an addiction.
+Children exposed to addictive mind and mood altering drugs are particularly susceptible to developing an addiction.